apache/trafficserver/doc/admin-guide/files/records.config.en.rst

   If it is set to -1, Traffic Server will automatically set this to a platform-specific maximum.

+.. ts:cv:: CONFIG  proxy.config.net.tcp_congestion_control_in STRING ""

+   This directive will override the congestion control algorithm for incoming connections (accept sockets).
+On linux the allowed values are typically specified in a space seperated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control

+.. ts:cv:: CONFIG  proxy.config.net.tcp_congestion_control_out STRING ""

+   This directive will override the congestion control algorithm for outgoing connections (connect sockets).
+On linux the allowed values are typically specified in a space seperated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control

 .. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0

    Sets the send buffer size for connections from the client to Traffic Server.